Buildstarted/buildstarted.com/_posts/2012-08-17-why-you-should-care-about-parrot-a-new-asp-net-mvc-view-engine.md

         span(Location)
     }

-You can see in the above code that we didn't have to tell the span <code style="display:inline;">Model.User.Name when we wanted to output the value.
+You can see in the above code that we didn't have to tell the span  style="display:inline;">Model.User.Name when we wanted to output the value.
 We just had to tell it name.
 When a model value is resolved it looks for a property on the parent that matches and will output that.
-Likewise the default model for all elements is <code style="display:inline;">this which is the same as <code style="display:inline;">Model
+Likewise the default model for all elements is `this` which is the same as `Model`

 ###IEnumerable support

 IEnumerable support was something I wanted to include as a default thing in Parrot.
 Any time an element definition includes an IEnumerable as the first parameter and has children it will automatically loop over the parameter and create the child definition passing current element as a parameter to it.
-This is great for <code style="display:inline;">ul, <code style="display:inline;">ol, <code style="display:inline;">tbody and so forth.
-To illustrate this let's take a <code style="display:inline;">List<string> and pass it into a ul element.
+This is great for `ul`, `ol`, `tbody` and so forth.
+To illustrate this let's take a `List<string>` and pass it into a ul element.

     var model = new
     {